Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The cardiologist will examine your baby, listen to his or her heart and lungs, and make other observations.
 Testing for congenital heart disease varies.
 Your child may have these tests:

-Your baby will most likely be cared for in the neonatal intensive care unit (NICU) or special care nursery.
+Your baby will most likely be cared for in the neonatal intensive care unit (NICU).
 At first, he or she may be placed on oxygen, and possibly even on a ventilator.
 This is to help with breathing.
 Your child may get IV medicine (delivered into a vein).
 The medicine helps the heart and lungs work.

-Two types of surgery are used to treat HLHS.
+In the majority of cases, surgery is used to treat HLHS.
 Your baby’s cardiologist and cardiac surgeon will explain the risks and benefits.
 One treatment is a heart transplant.
 But it is very difficult to find a donor heart for a baby.
-For this reason, transplant is not often done.
+For this reason, transplant is not often done as the first-line treatment.

-The second type of treatment is a series of 3 surgeries.
+Surgery typically involves a series of 3 surgeries.
 In this very complex treatment, the surgeon redirects blood flow to the lungs and the body with several connections.
 The surgery is done in stages.
 The first surgery is done shortly after birth.
-The second is done at about 4 to 6 months of age.
-The third is done at about 18 months to 3 years of age.
+The second is done at about 3 to 6 months of age.
+The third is done at about 18 months to 4 years of age.
+Another option for treatment of HLHS is a combination of surgery and cardiac catheterization.
+This is called a hybrid procedure.
+It accomplishes the goal of the first surgery without the need for placing your child on a heart-lung machine.
+This procedure is typically reserved for children who are at high risk (such as premature, low birth weight, and organ dysfunction).

 After the surgery, babies will return to the intensive care unit (ICU) to be closely watched.
+After the first surgery, you can expect your child to be in the hospital for 3 to 4 weeks.
 When your child is well enough to go home, the healthcare provider may recommend pain medicine such as acetaminophen or ibuprofen to keep your child comfortable.
 Your child's healthcare provider will discuss pain control before your child goes home.

 If any special treatments are to be given at home, the nursing staff will make sure that you or a home health agency are able to provide them.